SamSchwartz2/QuantumProjects/Rigetti QPU VQE Project/readme.md

 Here is a project done while I was at UCLA in the spring semester of 2025.
 I implemented and optimized a VQE instantiation for solving the H2 ground state using OpenFermion and PyQuil on Rigetti's Ankaa-3 QPU.
+The QPU-parametric file shows my fully optimized instantiation using manual qubit selection on the lattice and parametric compilation.
+QPU-static contains the static compilation version of this.